-The peak pulse (33.1g) and maximum intrusion (2.4mm) are well within the target values of 35g and 40mm.
+The peak pulse (35g) and maximum intrusion (6.5mm) are within the target values of 35g and 40mm.
 This suggests that a "good" level of crash protection is provided to the occupants.

 Figure 7.2.3.5 Front crash FFB and ODB key components and AHSS grades & gauges (See Appendix 4 for larger image)